 While our territorial and governmental agencies, along with environmental groups, work toward the common goal of protecting and restoring our coral reefs, here’s how YOU can help as an individual:

-- Use zinc-free sunscreens that are non-toxic and biodegradable, such as “Reef Safe” suncare products.
+- Use reef safe sunscreens that are non-toxic and biodegradable, such as “Reef Safe” suncare products.

 - Practice safe and responsible diving and snorkeling.
 Do not touch the reef or anchor your boat on the reef.
 Contact with the coral will damage the delicate coral animals, and anchoring on the reef can kill it, so look for sandy bottom or use moorings if available.

 - Never stand up on a coral reef!
 Snorkelers should wear inflatable vests to allow gear adjustment without standing on the coral.